ant-design/ant-design/docs/react/customize-theme.en-US.md

 ### Why component re-mounted when `theme` changed from `undefined` to some object or to `undefined`?

 In ConfigProvider, we pass context through `DesignTokenContext`.
 When `theme` is `undefined`, a layer of Provider will not be set, so React VirtualDOM structure changes from scratch or from existence to nothing, causing components to be re-mounted.
 Solution: Replace `undefined` with an empty object `{}`.

+### Why color of `link` Button and Typography.Link cannot be changed by `colorPrimary`?

+In 5.0, we let `colorLink` follow `colorInfo`, because in most scenarios we want the link to be blue, as the browser's native one, and not follow the `colorPrimary` change.
+But you can still override link color by modifying `colorLink` and `colorLinkHover`.